Do I Have a Refrigerant Leak?

 A refrigerant leak is going to do more than just make noises.
 When your system can’t cycle this chemical through like it needs to, then your AC isn’t going to be able to perform like it’s supposed to.
 You’ll experience head-scratching gaps in cooling power, which might not always indicate a refrigerant leak right away.

 But if you notice this and you’ve seen other symptoms of refrigerant leaks, then you’ve got your answer and should let a professional know as soon as possible.

 If refrigerant is leaking into your home’s air circulation, then it’s going to affect you and your family’s health.
 This chemical isn’t designed to work well in human bodies, and you can get quite sick if you’re exposed to it for too long.
 The problem is that you can’t see or smell refrigerant when it’s in the air, which makes it hard to tell the difference between refrigerant poisoning and another type of health issue.

 Your Home Isn’t Cooling

 This might be the thing that you notice first.
 Here in Tampa, staying cool is incredibly important this time of year, and any loss of cooling power is something that needs to be addressed immediately.
 When your AC is leaking refrigerant, then your system will only be able to blow warm, uncooled air.
 Should this happen and you can’t find anything wrong with the machinery, then a refrigerant leak might be to blame.

 A fully operational AC system is one of the most important parts of your home in the summer.
 While a refrigerant leak can take time to fully become a problem, you should address it as soon as you discover one before it develops into something worse.

-Acree Air is trained to identify and fix refrigerant leaks in no time at all, and we’ll do whatever we can to help get your AC back in working order.
+Acree Plumbing, Air & Electric is trained to identify and fix refrigerant leaks in no time at all, and we’ll do whatever we can to help get your AC back in working order.
 Give us a call at 800-937-6736 to speak to one of our expert team members today!